 THE APARTMENT, which nearly every reviewer from Arkansas to Zimbabwe treats with the reverence accorded to a few people from the Bible, sad to say leaves this crabapple resorting to the old admonishment from Thumper to Bambi “If you can’t say something nice, don’t say nothin’ at all.”
 After my recent look, probably the 5th time I’ve seen it, I went through a quick count of movies from 1960 and found 28 that I’d rather sit down with again than The Apartment, 19 of them in my personal stash.
 Tipping a hat to the elements that click, and hastening to say I like & respect much of the work—in this film and others—from many of those involved, this critical and box-office success, hailed as a classic, just doesn’t do too much for me.
 Or at least, it doesn’t bowl me over like it’s supposed to.
 “Shut up and deal…”

-Lemmon’s terrific performance in Some Like It Hot had that taste-nudging hit’s director, Billy Wilder, and his co-writer I.A.L.
+Lemmon’s terrific performance in Some Like It Hot had that hit’s taste-nudging director, Billy Wilder, and his co-writer I.A.L.
 Diamond, see him as the perfect modern urban Everyman mensch for a story idea Wilder had on tap for years, germinated by the 1945 drama Brief Encounter.
-Eschewing the ‘another time, another place’ self-sacrificial theme from that classic British film (directed by David Lean) for a cynical, joke-laden take on soulless self-aggrandizement and emotional damage in status-hungry America, Wilder and Diamond cut into enough nerves to generate controversy (reviews split between raves and rebukes), plaudits (ten Oscar nominations with five wins) and, where it counted in the non-reel world, bang for bucks: the $3,000,000 investment tagged #8 in the States, grossing $18,600,000, with another $6,000,000 internationally.
+Wilder & Diamond eschewed the ‘another time, another place’ self-sacrificial theme from that classic British film (directed by David Lean) for a cynical, joke-laden take on soulless self-aggrandizement and emotional damage in status-hungry America.
+They cut into enough nerves to generate controversy (reviews split between raves and rebukes), plaudits (10 Oscar nominations with 5 wins) and—where it counted in the non-reel world—bang for bucks: the $3,000,000 investment tagged #8 in the States, grossing $18,600,000, with another $6,000,000 internationally.

 When the Academy Awards unlimbered, it won Best Picture, Director, Screenplay, Film Editing and Art Direction, with nominations for Actor (Lemmon), Actress (MacLaine), Supporting Actor (Jack Kruschen), Cinematography and Sound. **

 Adolph Deutsch received sole screen credit for the immediately catchy score.
-The very popular “Theme from The Apartment” was actually a pre-existing piece of music, originally called “Jealous Lover”, done in 1949 by British composer Charles Williams for the comedy This Romantic Age, co-starring a future 60s icon, Petula Clark.
-Later in 1960, Ferrante & Teicher released their cover recording, which reached #10 on the Billboard Hot 100.
+The very popular “Theme from The Apartment” was actually a pre-existing piece, originally called “Jealous Lover”.
+It had been done in 1949 by British composer Charles Williams for the comedy This Romantic Age, co-starring a future 60s icon, Petula Clark.
+Later in timing to fit the film, Ferrante & Teicher released their cover recording, which reached #10 on the Billboard Hot 100.

 In the cast and doing very well by their almost universally unlikable characters: Ray Walston, Edie Adams, David Lewis, Hope Holliday, Joan Shawlee, Joyce Jameson, Johnny Seven, Hal Smith, Willard Waterman, David White, Naomi Stevens.
 125 minutes.